franchioping/franchioping/README.md

-# Hi There
+# Hi There! 🎉🎉

 - 📚 Full-time student
 - 💻 Hobby programmer
-- Did a little of everything from osdev to calculator gaming
+- 😮 U'll find little of everything from osdev to calculator gaming